 The Law School boasts an accomplished faculty whose members are not only nationally known legal scholars but also exceptional classroom teachers.
 Innovative resources include the Center for Legal and Court Technology, home to the most technologically advanced courtroom in the world; the Institute of Bill of Rights Law, with its signature Supreme Court Preview; and the state-of-the-art Wolf Law Library.

 The spirit of the citizen lawyer is nurtured in students through opportunities for public service.
 Our summer public service fellowships enable students to assist non-profit and governmental organizations throughout the world.
 During the school year, our students also help individuals navigate the legal system through clinics devoted to legal aid, domestic violence and federal tax law.
-Our Veterans Disability Clinic, which opened in January 2009 as part of the Virginia Commonwealth University–William & Mary Health Policy and Law Initiative, is helping our nation's servicemen and women to fully access their military benefits.
+Our Lewis B. Puller, Jr., Veterans Disability Clinic is helping our nation's servicemen and women to fully access their military benefits.

-Although the oldest American school of law, William & Mary has a law alumni body numbering less than 7,000.
-The Law School depends upon the generosity of alumni, friends and the legal community, among others, to fulfill its mission.
-Thanks to private support, we are able to provide scholarship aid, attract and retain outstanding faculty, support student-sponsored civic leadership initiatives such as the George Wythe Society of Citizen Lawyers, and improve our resources, technology and facilities.
+The Law School depends upon the generosity of alumni, friends and the legal community, among others, to help fulfill its mission.
+Thanks to private support, we are able to provide scholarship aid, attract and retain outstanding faculty, support student-sponsored civic leadership initiatives such as the George Wythe Society of Citizen Lawyers, and improve our resources, technology, and facilities.

 In October, 2015 an anonymous donor made the largest gift the Law School has ever received, most of which is designated for student scholarships.

 This gift provides the Law School with an extraordinary opportunity to expand the financial aid that we are able to provide to our students.
 Such aid is critical, because it enables our students to pursue a broad range of career options without being burdened with massive amounts of student debt.